 2. North Carolina Security Deposit Law

 North Carolina general statutes 42.50 to 42.56 are regarding North Carolina security deposit law.
 Tenants in North Carolina are protected by the North Carolina Tenant Security Deposit Act.
-There are regulations placed on property owners that dictate the amount they are allowed to collect for a tenant’s security deposit, the reasons for security deposit deductions, storage requirements, and when a tenant's security deposit must be returned.
+There are regulations placed on property owners that dictate the amount they are allowed to collect for a tenant’s deposit, the reasons for security deposit deductions, storage requirements, and when a tenant's security deposit must be returned.

 3. North Carolina Landlord-Tenant Right of Entry

 As a landlord, you may want to enter your tenant’s rented unit for a variety of reasons.
-For instance, to make repairs, inspect the unit, issue a notice to evict them, or show the unit to prospective tenants, buyers, and lenders.
+For instance, to make repairs, inspect the unit, issue a notice to evict them, or show the unit to prospective tenants, buyers, or lenders.

 4. North Carolina Lease Termination and Eviction